Transport in Kyiv: Local public transport

 Public transportation includes metro, bus, trolleybus, and tram lines, as well as a funicular.
 All public transport is operated by Kyivpastrans, besides the metro.
 The city's first references to public transportation date back to the 1880s, when the city introduced omnibuses and was looking for investment in horse-drawn trams.
 The Kyiv Urban Electric Train is a joint project of Kyivpastrans and Ukrzaliznytsia.
-Kyivpastrans does not operate minibuses.
+Kyivpastrans rarely operate minibuses.

 Kyiv Metro

 The publicly owned and operated Kyiv Metro is a fast, convenient and affordable network covering most of the city.
 The metro is expanding towards the city limits to meet growing demand.

 The Kyiv Metro is the city’s primary mode of intracity transportation.
 It was the first rapid transit system in Ukraine.
 The system has three lines, with a total length of 66.1 km, and 51 stations.

 The metro carries an average of 1.422 million passengers daily, 38 percent of Kyiv's public transport.

 In 2011, the total number of trips exceeded 519 million.
 The metro is also home to the deepest station in the world: Arsenalna, at 105.5 m in the ground.